4 Cue Firing System UK Review

-It is important to stress this review relates only to the specific system featured in these photos which has the “Sunshine” logo.
+It is important to stress this review relates only to the specific system featured in these photos which has the “Sunshine” logo and is the latest generation DB04r.
 I am aware of many different versions of these systems including ones with switches in different places.
-UKFR Forum member Jon has also “torn down” a few different units and found differing circuitry inside.

 The DB04r main features

 With the disclaimer above out of the way (though take note of it, there are various differing units out there!), let me summarise the main features:

 - Each cue can fire multiple igniters (note: Talons must be fired in parallel configuration).